| | |

 • If you have older children, consider knitting them a matching or coordinating gift.
 It can even be “from baby” when he gets here!
 My kids all have matching red Santa hats that I knit them, and they wear them when we cut down a Christmas tree each year.
 I also knit up family Christmas stockings that coordinate so that my older kids could bond with baby before he arrived, too.

 • Baby skin is sensitive and you won’t know if he has an allergy until he’s born.
 Cotton is always a good choice, but if you’re looking at wool yarn I really love Lion Brand Wool Ease Thick and Quick.
 It’s an inexpensive acrylic and wool blend that’s actually really soft (especially the Charcoal color, which I’ve heard from lots of other moms is for some reason extra soft!).
+Hats are hard to keep on babies.
+They’re even harder if the yarn is itchy.

 Red knit Santa hat on table and on children with text in the middle "Christmas Hat Baby Knitting Pattern"